Azure/azure-powershell/src/ResourceManager/KeyVault/Commands.KeyVault/help/Set-AzureKeyVaultSecret.md

 PS C:\> Set-AzureKeyVaultSecret -VaultName 'Contoso' -Name 'ITSecret' -SecretValue $Secret
 ```

-The first command converts a string into a secure string by using the ConvertTo-SecureString cmdlet, and then stores that string in the $Secret variable.
+The first command converts a string into a secure string by using the **ConvertTo-SecureString** cmdlet, and then stores that string in the $Secret variable.
-For more information, type Get-Help ConvertTo-SecureString.
+For more information, type `Get-Help ConvertTo-SecureString`.

 The second command modifies value of the secret named ITSecret in the key vault named Contoso.
 The secret value becomes the value stored in $Secret.